Sparse Tuning Enhances Plasticity in PTM-based Continual Learning: Conclusion

 \section{Conclusion}

 In this paper, we investigate the fundamental challenge of balancing plasticity and generalization in PTM-based CL.
 We reveal that direct fine-tuning often compromises the pre-trained feature distribution, while existing freeze-based methods suffer from limited adaptability to new tasks.
 Through a theoretical lens grounded in MI, we analyze how gradients derived from MI objectives offer a more stable optimization path by avoiding unnecessary perturbations to the PTM.
 Motivated by this, we propose Mutual Information-guided Sparse Tuning, a lightweight and plug-and-play pre-adaptation strategy that selectively updates only the most informative parameters before each incremental task.
 By computing an MI-based Fisher Information Matrix, MIST identifies sensitive parameters, then applies strong gradient dropout to regularize the update path, enabling the PTM to better align with task-specific distributions while maintaining generalizable representations.
 Extensive experiments demonstrate that MIST can be seamlessly integrated into various freeze-based CL frameworks, consistently boosting performance across diverse datasets, especially under large distribution shifts.
-Moreover, MIST achieves this without introducing any additional parameters, and with minimal computational cost, making it highly efficient and practical.
 The limitation of MIST lies in its reliance on efficient approximation of the Fisher matrix.
 When the data within a task exhibits significant distributional variation, this approximation may become inaccurate, potentially compromising the effectiveness of MIST.
 In the future, we plan to explore more robust Fisher estimation techniques that can adapt to intra-task variation.